CTL Services & Resources

 WORKSHOPS & TRAINING

 CTL offers a variety of professional development opportunities for university faculty, adjuncts, teaching assistants, and specific staff members through workshops and trainings.
 Upcoming events are posted here and in CTL’s blog.
-If you are interested in facilitating a workshop for the CTL or if you have a workshop suggestion, please contact us at CTL [at] desu.edu.
+If you are interested in facilitating a workshop for the CTL or have a workshop suggestion, please contact us at CTL [at] desu.edu.

 2023-2024 Center for Teaching & Learning Recordings *Duo Authentication Required*